Unions and the Ontario Nurses’ Association

-If a work unit is currently not unionized, and a group of employees are interested in union representation, a union representative will meet and discuss the process with the group.
-If at least 40 per cent of the employees sign a union membership card, the union can submit an application for certification to the OLRB.
+If your work unit is currently not unionized, and a group of employees are interested in union representation, a union representative will meet and discuss the process with the group.
+If at least 40 per cent of the employees sign a union membership card, the union can submit an application for certification to the Ontario Labour Relations Board.
 The OLRB then conducts a secret ballot vote at the work site one week later.
-The union is successful if 50 per cent plus one of the employees who cast a ballot vote in favor of the union.
+The union is successful if 50 per cent plus one of the employees who cast a ballot vote in favour of the union.
 The union then becomes certified to represent the employee group.

-If you are an ONA member RN who also works at an non-unionized facility and would like more information, you can contact Steven Peters at 1-800-387-5580, press 5 and ext.
+If you are an RN who works at an non-unionized facility and would like more information, you can contact Steven Peters at 1-800-387-5580, press 5 and ext.
 2304.

 ONA offers a retiree membership to past members over the age of 55 who have retired from their employer.
 The annual fee for a retiree membership is $25 and the application form for Retired Membership is available to be downloaded as a PDF file.